WeiYe1904/SimaProLCAProject/README.md

 # SimaPro LCA Project

-A data collection GUI for processing manual inputs and automatically populating missing fields with validated baseline data.
+A data collection GUI for processing manual inputs and populating missing fields with validated baseline data.
 This tool outputs a SimaPro-compatible CSV file that can be imported into SimaPro for life cycle assessment.
 It is designed specifically for sand casting iron production.

 > **Note:** This project requires the purchase of [SimaPro 9.6.0.1](https://simapro.com/).